ethereum/go-ethereum/docs/_getting-started/index.md

 ## Step 3:  Start Geth

 Geth is the Ethereum client that will connect the computer to the Ethereum network.
-In this tutorial the network is Goerli, an Ethereum testnet. testnets are used to test Ethereum client software and smart contracts in an environment where no real-world value is at risk.
+In this tutorial the network is Goerli, an Ethereum testnet.
+Testnets are used to test Ethereum client software and smart contracts in an environment where no real-world value is at risk.
 To start Geth, run the Geth executable file passing argument that define the data directory (where Geth should save blockchain data), signer (points Geth to Clef), the network ID and the sync mode.
 For this tutorial, snap sync is recommended (see [here](https://blog.ethereum.org/2021/03/03/geth-v1-10-0/) for reasons why).
 The final argument passed to Geth is the `--http` flag.
 This enables the http-rpc server that allows external programs to interact with Geth by sending it http requests.
 By default the http server is only exposed locally using port 8545: `localhost:8545`.

 The following command should be run in a new terminal, separate to the one running Clef: